nmdp-bioinformatics/miring-validator/README.md

 MIRING stands for Minimum Information for Reporting Next Generation Sequence Genotyping, and represents a minimum checklist of data to be included in a NGS report.

-MIRING is meant to be independant of data platform, this implementation is based on HML 1.0.1.
+MIRING is independant of data platform, but this validator is based on HML 1.0.1.

 See a MIRING Compliant HML sample at schemas.nmdp.org

 MIRING: http://biorxiv.org/content/early/2015/02/16/015230
 HML: http://biorxiv.org/content/early/2015/02/06/014951

-MIRING rules are based on 7 general elements:
+MIRING rules are based on 8 general elements:

 ##### MIRING Element 1 - Message Annotation
 Message Generator Contact Information